-3.3.1 Analysis I: Sequences and Series - Dr Earl - 14 MT
+4.1 Analysis I: Sequences and Series - Dr Earl - 14 MT

-In these lectures we study the real and complex numbers and study their properties, particularly completeness; define and study limits of sequences, convergence of series, and power series.
+Overview In these lectures we study the real and complex numbers, and study their properties, particularly completeness; define and study limits of sequences, convergence of series, and power series.

-Student will have
+Learning Outcomes Student will have:

-- (i) An ability to work within an axiomatic framework. - (ii) A detailed understanding of how Cauchy's criterion for the convergence of real and complex sequences and series follows from the completeness axiom for $\mathbb{R}$ , and the ability to explain the steps in standard mathematical notation. - (iii) Knowledge of some simple techniques for testing the convergence of sequences and series, and confidence in applying them. - (iv) Familiarity with a variety of well-known sequences and series, with a developing intuition about the behaviour of new ones. - (v) An understanding of how the elementary functions can be defined by power series, with an ability to deduce some of their easier properties.
+- (i) an ability to work within an axiomatic framework; - (ii) a detailed understanding of how Cauchy's criterion for the convergence of real and complex sequences and series follows from the completeness axiom for \mathbb{R} , and the ability to explain the steps in standard mathematical notation; - (iii) knowledge of some simple techniques for testing the convergence of sequences and series, and confidence in applying them; - (iv) familiarity with a variety of well-known sequences and series, with a developing intuition about the behaviour of new ones; - (v) an understanding of how the elementary functions can be defined by power series, with an ability to deduce some of their easier properties.

-Real numbers: arithmetic, ordering, suprema, infima; the real numbers as a complete ordered field.
+Synopsis Real numbers: arithmetic, ordering, suprema, infima; the real numbers as a complete ordered field.
+Definition of a countable set.
+The countability of the rational numbers.
 The reals are uncountable.
 The complex number system.
 The triangle inequality.